 Non-Repeatability: The ability of a transducer to reproduce output readings when the same pressure value is applied to it consecutively, under the same conditions, and from the same direction.

 Hysteresis: The maximum difference in output at any pressure value within the specified range, when the value is approached increasing and decreasing pressure.

 ZERO OFFSET: Zero output is factory set to within a certain % of full scale.
 Results in a shift up or down of the calibration curve.
 Does not affect linearity or accuracy.

 SPAN OFFSET: Span output is factory set to within a certain % of full scale.
 Results in a change in the slope of the curve.
 Does not affect linearity or accuracy.

 ZERO TEMPERATURE OFFSET: The change in the zero offset due to temperature changes.

 SPAN TEMPERATURE OFFSET: The change in the span offset due to temperature changes.

-Setra's AccuSense™ line of products offers a 0.25% TEB specification over a temperature range of -20°C to 60°C for each of its transducers.
-This specification gives you, the user,a more comprehensive look at the sensor's performance in real world installations.
+Setra's Model AXD offers a 1.5% TEB specification over a temperature range of -20°C to 80°C. This specification provides a more comprehensive look at the sensor's performance in real world installations.

-CLICK HERE to view Setra's Model ASL, one of the two transducers in our AccuSense™ product line.
+CLICK HERE to view Setra's Model AXD, the newest transducer in our AccuSense™ product line.